First published August 29th 2008

 Of course he hadn’t, with referee Arthur Donavon scoring 13 of the 15 rounds to Louis.
 Farr was magnanimous, stating in later years ”At the end I thought I might have got it.
-If they had made it a draw, I would have been happy.”, it was a different age.
-No quibbles about preparation, despite the fact a cut sustained in sparring opened early in the fight, no slurs on the objectivity of the officials despite the lopsided scoring of the referee.
+If they had made it a draw, I would have been happy.”
+His words speak of a different age.
+No quibbles about preparation, despite the fact a cut sustained in sparring opened early in the fight or slurs on the impartiality of the officials – despite the apparently lopsided scoring of the referee.
 This was an era before hoopla, when winning and losing was part of every fighter’s life, and a possibility in every contest.

 Joe Louis v Tommy Farr – The Opening Rounds

 The fact Louis took just 8 weeks between winning the title and defending it is illumination enough of the hunger and dedication these hard men had.
 I cannot recall the last time a modern day champion had two fights inside two months, perhaps it isn’t a bad thing but the frequency of combat certainly kept the ratings buzzing along and helped fighters hone their craft.
 It made losing an inevitability even for seemingly peerless contemporaries like Sugar Ray Robinson and the sport, in some ways, was healthier for it.
-The exasperating protection of unbeaten records these days is suffocating the sport’s principle value.
+The exasperating protection of unbeaten records in the modern age suffocates the sport’s founding premise.
 Fighting made fair.

 Joe Louis v Tommy Farr – The Middle Rounds

 But closer study of Farr’s record shows he began to fight as a boy, aged just 12 and the miles were longer and harder in the twenties and thirties than they are now.
-Following a number of years fighting in the ‘booths’ often several times a day against all-comers young Farr eked out a living and developed his craft and resilience.
-Finally seeking his fortune away from the coal-mining valleys in 1933, a voyage Farr claimed he made on foot but would later reveal took via train to Slough, where he stayed at the Dolphin Hotel amid “a large Welsh contingent”.
+Following a number of years fighting in the ‘booths’, often several times a day against all-comers, young Farr eked out a living and developed his craft and resilience.
+Finally seeking his fortune away from the coal-mining valleys in 1933, he headed for the bright lights of London.
+The storyteller in Farr encouraged the interested to believe he made this pilgrimage on foot but would later reveal he arrived via train in Slough, where he stayed at the Dolphin Hotel amid “a large Welsh contingent”.
 It didn’t prove to be the fairytale he hoped, returning, following a solitary but humiliating defeat to Eddie Steele – a fight in which a punch left him chocking on his gum-shield – to box in the more familiar but less illustrious surroundings of Pontypridd and Merthyr Tydfil.

 Joe Louis v Tommy Farr – The Championship Rounds

-Ten years on from his first retirement and with financial problems he returned aged 36, a timeless parable as relevant today as it was then, and proved fresh enough to win more than he lost but eventually accepted retirement in 1953 following a stoppage defeat to emerging heavyweight Don Cockell in a British title eliminator.
+Ten years on from his first retirement and with financial problems he returned aged 36, a parable which echoes down the ages, and proved fresh enough to win more than he lost but eventually accepted a final retirement in 1953 following a stoppage defeat to emerging heavyweight Don Cockell in a British title eliminator.

 His name will forever be connected to that of Joe Louis, and in certain instances Joe would state the Tonypandy Terror was the hardest man he ever fought.
-Being from a different era, Farr would doubtless reject the application of any ‘if onlys’ to his career and to the beacon his relentless challenge to Louis had been within it, he would after all, have been happy “if they’d made it a draw” .
+Being from a different time in history and a product of an area from which people held different expectations, Farr would doubtless reject the application of any ‘if onlys’ to his career and to the beacon his relentless challenge to Louis had been within it.
+He would, after all, have been happy “if they’d made it a draw”.
 In the years after the Louis bout he would regularly remind those willing to believe he was an unfortunate loser, that post fight his face resembled “a dug up road” and“everytime I hear Joe Louis’ name, my nose starts to bleed.”